5 Ways To Survive The Rainy Season in Japan

 Take On Tsuyu And Win

-The dreaded rainy season is soon upon us, bringing with it unpredictable downpours, moldy futons, steamy train cars and Albert Einstein-inspired hair.
-Thankfully, there are some easy ways to make it through to summer with a little preparation and a whole lotta’ waterproofing.
+Whether it’s unpredictable downpours, moldy futons, steamy train cars, or Albert Einstein-inspired hair, tsuyu (the rainy season) in Japan has many downsides.
+Thankfully, there are some easy ways to make it through to summer with a bit of preparation and a whole lot of waterproofing.

-Here are Savvy’s five ways for surviving “tsuyu”.
+Here are Savvy’s five ways of surviving the rainy season in Japan.

 Most, if not all, Japanese shoe stores will start selling a range of water-resistant rubber boots from May with the cheapest starting around ¥3,000 all the way up to ¥75,000 (yikes!) for a branded pair like Hunters.
 It’s a good idea to shop around, and you might find a better deal online at Rakuten or Amazon.